spacetelescope/jwst/docs/jwst/jump/description.rst

 due to departure from linearity.

-The ``jump`` step will automatically skip execution if the input data contain fewer than 3 groups per integration, because the baseline algorthim requires two first differences to work.
+The ``jump`` step will automatically skip execution if the input data contain fewer than 3 groups per integration, because the baseline algorithm requires two first differences to work.

 Algorithm